Types of Degrees Construction Engineering Majors Are Getting

 The following table lists how many construction engineering technology graduations there were in 2018-2019 for each degree level.

 What Construction Engineering Majors Need to Know

-O*NET surveyed people in occupations related to construction engineering tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to construction engineering tech were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.